 - 4. The next step is loading the data for the covariate.
 Press the Space key on the keyboard or the button Load Data for AMMA tonal.
 Then browse to the file AMMA_MusAlphabetical.txt in the folder AMMA_MEG that should be on your desktop.
 Open the file. - 5.
 Now load the MEG data.
 Press the second button or the Space key on the keyboard.
 Browse to the folder Mus_SWF300 and select all files in the dialog box.
-Then press Open. - 6.
-Check that the files are sorted alphabetically (the AMMA scores were given in alphabetical order).
+Then press Open. - alphabetically (the AMMA scores were given in alphabetical order).
 If not, click into a row to re-sort using the arrows that appear.

 Once finished, press the button Accept Data Order.

 Then press Next.